 Residential demand tariffs are now available in Australia and to embedded networks.
 Demand is derived from the kWh used and the exact calculation will vary by distributor.

 Concession cards are widespread in Australia and each state has their own rules and provisions for dealing with them.
-As an Embedded Network Operator, you will need to calculate the concession amount and either show it or apply it to each electricity invoice.
+As an Embedded Network Operator, you'll need to calculate the concession amount and either show it or apply it to each electricity invoice.

 Depending in which state you are based, owners of apartments can be responsible for paying cold water charges instead of tenants.
 Also, remember these don’t attract GST!